-Egyptian football: Tahrir Square to Red Square
+FIFA World Cup 2018: Egyptian football suffered after Arab Spring; only to rise miraculously and make it to Russia

 At the start of the documentary ‘Egypt, Football and Violence’, the soothing voice of Hazem al Mestikawy over the emotive montage of thousands of fans marching down the streets of Cairo captures the Orwellian world of Egyptian football.
 “The people in Egypt come out on the streets in millions and celebrate just for two reasons: A huge political change…,” Al Mestikawy, an Egyptian pundit, says before taking a dramatic pause to add, “…or because of football.”
+(Full Coverage: FIFA World Cup 2018)

 Seven years ago, Egypt’s two biggest obsessions crossed paths in a way not many envisaged.
 The fans of Al Ahly, a century-old club steeped in nationalist history and a symbol of anti-British struggle, signed a truce with arch rivals Zamalek, seen as the sporting wing of the British army and the ruling elite.
 The two biggest clubs, at each other’s throats for decades, have often clashed in the often-acrimonious Cairo Derby, spilling blood in the stands.